clarek20/Programming-project/README.md

 api<span>.py contains most of the functions that are called in the Jupyter notebooks, as well as in make_heatmap.py.
 All functions are commented and contain docstrings making them easily callable in your own scripts.

 #### make_heatmap.py
 make_heatmap.py is an interactive that script that allows you to generate heatmaps for a given year showing number of prescriptions on a colour scale.
 An example of a generated plot is shown below.
 Should be fairly self explanatory when ran however any issues please raise an issue on github.
+Further information regarding the use of this script can be found in docs/make_heatmap_instructions.md

 ![Image of heatmap example](https://github.com/clarek20/Programming-project/raw/master/2018_14L_5.1.png)